gardener/gardener/docs/concepts/resource-manager.md

 1. client certificate for communicating with the `kube-apiserver`
 2. server certificate for serving its HTTPS server

-For client certificates, the `kubernetes.io/kube-apiserver-client-kubelet` signer is used (see [this document](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#kubernetes-signers) for more details).
+For client certificates, the `kubernetes.io/kube-apiserver-client-kubelet` signer is used (see [Certificate Signing Requests](https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/#kubernetes-signers) for more details).
 The `kube-controller-manager`'s `csrapprover` controller is responsible for auto-approving such `CertificateSigningRequest`s so that the respective certificates can be issued.

 For server certificates, the `kubernetes.io/kubelet-serving` signer is used.